html-proof/personal-project/README.md

-# 🎓 CEP Poonjar Notes Platform
+# 🎓 Personal Notes Platform

 A modern, centralized e-learning repository built for the College of Engineering Poonjar.
 This platform streamlines academic resource sharing between faculty and students with a premium, engaging user experience.